-In January 1967, the Department of Radiation Therapy was established at the University of Oregon Medical School.
-It has the distinction of being the first independent radiation oncology department at a medical school in the United States.
-In the 1980s the department name was changed from the Department of Radiation Therapy to the Department of Radiation Oncology and in 2006, the official name was changed to the Department of Radiation Medicine.
-Learn about the department here:
+In January 1967, the University of Oregon Medical School established the Department of Radiation Therapy, making it the first independent radiation oncology department at a medical school in the United States.
+The department changed its name from the Department of Radiation Therapy to the Department of Radiation Oncology in the 1980s and officially became the Department of Radiation Medicine in 2006.
+Learn more about the department here:

 Oregon Health & Science University and the Department of Radiation Medicine acknowledge the widespread existence of systemic and structural racism in our community and nation.
 We are committed to actively combating this issue at all levels.
 Through these efforts, we will work towards addressing health inequities and fostering diversity and inclusion.
 We invite you to join us in this endeavor as we endeavor to enhance our culture of care and tolerance.